 A single filling yarn carried by one trip of the weft-insertion device across the loom.
 The picks interface with the warp ends to form a woven fabric.

 A horizontal measurement of a material.
-In woven fabric, it is the distance from selvage to selvage, and in knitted fabric, from edge to e) Selvedge f) Fabric Construction The details of structure of fabric.
-These include such information as style, width, type of weave, or knit, yarns per inch in warp and fill, and weight of goods.
+In woven fabric, it is the distance from selvage to selvage, and in knitted fabric, from edge to edge.